Market Fragmentation: A Cushion Against Exchange Outages?

 SSRN | blog

 Abstract: Information arrives at securities markets through price quotes and trades.
 Informed traders impose adverse-selection costs on quote suppliers.
 This creates incentives for the latter to identify relatively uninformed groups and trade with them off-exchange.
 The marketplace turns hybrid, at the cost of thinner, highly informed (toxic) volume at the center.
-This pattern has largely eluded econometricians, because the standard approach to measuring information shares is biased against finding it.
-We show why this is the case, and design a bias-free approach.
+This pattern has largely eluded econometricians, because the conventional approach to measuring information shares is biased against finding it.
+We show why this is the case, and propose a fix.
 The novel approach shows that, indeed, the conjectured pattern is strongly present in the data.

 Market Fragmentation in Europe